covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/CommandLineInterpreter/Methods/IsExecutable Method.md

 #### Return Value

-â¢ TRUE if the command line expression is valid
+'¢ TRUE if the command line expression is valid
-â¢ FALSE if the command line expression cannot be executed
+'¢ FALSE if the command line expression cannot be executed